IntuitionLabs

 The concept of chatbots originated in the 1960s with ELIZA, which emulated a psychotherapist by rephrasing user input.
 Early medical chatbots like PARRY (simulating a paranoid patient) demonstrated the potential for conversational systems in healthcare contexts.
 However, these were limited by rule-based approaches and narrow scope.
 With the advent of machine learning and mobile technology in the 2010s, chatbots evolved into modern symptom checkers and health assistants.
 For example, tools like MySymptomChecker and symptom-checker websites emerged, followed by AI-powered apps such as Ada Health and Babylon, which use advanced NLP to perform guided triage.

 The last five years have seen explosive growth.
 High smartphone penetration and broadband access enabled patient-facing chatbots in countries worldwide.
 Surveys indicate favorable attitudes: healthcare professionals and patients generally view chatbots positively when used appropriately ([12]).
 The market is expanding rapidly; industry reports predict the healthcare chatbot market will grow at a double-digit CAGR, reaching billions in value by 2030.
-For instance, one report estimated the global healthcare chatbot market to exceed USD 1.3 billion by 2034 (CAGR ~18%) ([13]).
-This growth is driven by digital transformation trends in health systems and patient demand for 24/7 assistance.
+Grand View Research valued the market at USD 1.2 billion in 2024 and projects it to reach USD 4.4 billion by 2030 (CAGR ~24%), while other estimates range higher depending on scope ([13]).
+This growth is driven by digital transformation trends in health systems, patient demand for 24/7 assistance, and the integration of large language models into healthcare workflows.
+Notably, the landscape has also seen significant consolidation: Babylon Health, once valued at over $4 billion, collapsed and filed for Chapter 7 bankruptcy in August 2023, while newcomers like Hippocratic AI have rapidly scaled to unicorn status with $404 million in funding by late 2025.

 Key Drivers: Chatbots address several systemic pressures.
 They can operate at scale (servicing thousands of users simultaneously) and absorb routine inquiries, freeing human clinicians’ time.
 They also improve access in resource-limited settings: a secure chatbot can extend care information to remote or underserved populations.
 During the COVID-19 crisis, chatbots were widely deployed for symptom checking and misinformation control.
 For example, the WHO launched a Health Alert chatbot reaching over 12 million users on WhatsApp to provide authoritative COVID-19 information ([7]).
 Various national health services used bots to pre-screen patients before testing or to answer public queries.